tagion/tagion.github.io/src/lib/content/privacy-policy.md

 You have the right to lodge a complaint with a supervisory authority, for example, the relevant Data Protection Agency.
 We will ensure that there are appropriate safeguards using the standard contractual clauses for the transfer of personal data to third countries, as published by the European Commission.

 You can exercise your rights by contacting us, see section 8.
-If you have requested to receive information from I25S, such as newsletters, and you no longer wish to receive these, you can unsubscribe at any time via the email that you receive or by contacting us.
+If you have requested to receive information from DECARD, such as newsletters, and you no longer wish to receive these, you can unsubscribe at any time via the email that you receive or by contacting us.

 These rights may be subject to conditions or restrictions.
 For example, you may not have the right to data portability in the case in question.
 It depends on the specific circumstances in connection with the processing activities.

-#### 8. Contact I25S Regarding The Processing Of Personal Data
+#### 8. Contact DECARD Regarding The Processing Of Personal Data

-If you wish to contact I25S regarding our processing of your personal data, please write to [info@tagion.org](mailto:info@tagion.org).
+If you wish to contact DECARD regarding our processing of your personal data, please write to [info@tagion.org](mailto:info@tagion.org).

 If you are unhappy with our response, you can lodge a complaint with your local data protection authority.